|PSYU 323||Child Development||

 Early Childhood Credential Program Overview

-The Preliminary Early Childhood Special Education Teaching Credential focuses on the skills needed to conduct assessments, provide instruction and special education -related services to young children with disabilities.
-The curriculum for the University of Massachusetts Global teaching credential provides educators of young children with advanced methods and strategies for working with learning, development and behavior disabilities.
+Our CTC accredited Preliminary Early Childhood Special Education Teaching Credential focuses on the skills needed to conduct assessments, provide instruction and special education-related services to young children with disabilities.
+The curriculum for the University of Massachusetts Global teaching credential provides California educators of young children with advanced methods and strategies for working with learning, development and behavior disabilities.

 As a student, you will: